St4NNi/jam-rs/README.md

-  -c, --cutoff <CUTOFF>      Cut-off value for similarity [default: 0.0] -t, --threads <THREADS>    Number of threads to use [default: 1] -f, --force                Overwrite output files -h, --help                 Print help
+  -c, --cutoff <CUTOFF>      Cut-off value for similarity [default: 0.0] -t, --threads <THREADS>    Number of threads to use [default: 1] -f, --force                Overwrite output files
+      --stats                Use the Stats params for restricting results --gc-lower <GC_LOWER>  Use GC stats with an upper bound of x% (gc_lower and gc_upper must be set) --gc-upper <GC_UPPER>  Use GC stats with an lower bound of y% (gc_lower and gc_upper must be set) -h, --help                 Print help
 ```

 #### Merge